-By creating these groups, you will get first-hand access to the thoughts of your customers and potential customers.
+By creating these groups, you will get first-hand access to your customers’ thoughts and potential customers.

-When creating a group, you have the option to make it public (everyone can see the posts), closed (people can find the group but only members can view the posts) or secret (a member needs to add a person directly for them to have access).
+When creating a group, you have the option to make it public (everyone can see the posts), closed (people can find the group, but only members can view the posts), or secret (a member needs to add a person directly for them to have access).
 You also can choose whether members can post or if you only want the group admins to have that ability.
-The best option for your business will come down to your goals so make sure you have them set so you can make the best choice.
+The best option for your business will come down to your goals, so make sure you have them set to make the best choice.

-In a group, you can pin a post to the top of your page.
-This presents a great opportunity for you to place a CTA that the group will continually see.
-This can be something like an invitation to join your newsletter, downloading an e-book, signing up for a webinar, attending an event etc. You may not receive tons of sign-ups right away, but if you continue to provide value within the group, you will start to see more and more people taking advantage of your offer.
+You can pin a post to the top of your page in a group.
+This presents an excellent opportunity for you to place a CTA that the group will continually see.
+This can be an invitation to join your newsletter, download an e-book, sign up for a webinar, attend an event, etc. You may not receive tons of sign-ups right away, but if you continue to provide value within the group, you will see more and more people taking advantage of your offer.

-Customer service is everything and Facebook groups provide your business with a great way to provide better service.
-Instead of just calling a number or sending in an email, customers can just post their question in your Facebook group.
+Customer service is everything, and Facebook groups provide your business with a great way to provide better service.
+Instead of just calling a number or sending an email, customers can post their questions in your Facebook group.
 Any team member can answer as well as any group member.
-So if a customer is having trouble understanding how to use a product, other members in the group can help out.
-The collaborative effort that these groups offer can really help take your customer service to the next level.
+So if a customer is having trouble understanding how to use a product, other group members can help out.
+These groups’ collaborative efforts can help take your customer service to the next level.

-If your Facebook Group is open to not only existing customers but potential ones, you have a great opportunity to acquire new customers.
-People who are not yet customers have the chance to post questions about using your product/service and current customers can sing your praises for you.
-Social proof is everything these days and this will definitely give a nice boost to your conversion rates.
+If your Facebook Group is open to existing customers and potential ones, you have an excellent opportunity to acquire new customers.
+People who are not yet customers have the chance to post questions about using your product/service, and current customers can sing your praises for you.
+Social proof is everything these days, and this will give a nice boost to your conversion rates.

-Facebook groups, whether you join one or create one, can be a very powerful tool for your business.
-With Facebook updates leading to low organic reach levels, these groups provide businesses with an additional way to have meaningful engagement with Facebook users.
+Whether you join one or create one, Facebook groups can be a potent tool for your business.
+With Facebook updates leading to low organic reach levels, these groups provide firms with an additional way to have meaningful engagement with Facebook users.
 In return, you’ll have access to valuable feedback and the chance to establish your business as a trusted authority.

-About the Author: Denise Amara is the Senior Marketing Director of Autogrammer.com, the ultimate social media scheduler, and planner for Instagram, Twitter, and Facebook.
-Denise has over 10 years experience working in marketing with the last 5 focused on the digital realm.
+About the Author: Denise Amara is the Senior Marketing Director of Autogrammer.com, the ultimate social media scheduler and planner for Instagram, Twitter, and Facebook.
+Denise has over ten years of experience working in marketing, with the last five focused on the digital realm.
 She is passionate about helping clients make social media management more efficient and effortless.